gemosys/ssd1306-esp-idf-i2c/README.rst

 For local setup
 ----------

-For your local setup, connect SDI pin to GPIO 15 pin and the SCK to GPIO 2 pin as they are default ports (I2C_SDA, I2C_SCL) for I2C master according to `ESP32 datasheet`_, C.4.
+For your local setup, connect SDA pin to GPIO 21 pin and the SCL to GPIO 22 pin as they are default ports (I2C_SDA, I2C_SCL) for I2C master according to `ESP32 datasheet`_, C.4.
 IO_MUX, Page 49.
+This is only valid for ES32-WROOM DevKITC Board.

 Be aware about there are serveal models on 128x64 OLED display with SSD1306.
 Like one model with more pins works with both SPI/I2C, and another model with lesser pins works I2C only.
 This cample code is confirmed with a OLED model which have (GND, VDD, SCK, SDA) pins and it supports I2C only (no SPI available).
 Perhaps your model has slightly different pins, but it should works.